CourseReps/ECEN452-SP18/Students/pocockjg/Lab-11/readme.md

 Having less noise in the connection and having less of a makeshift setup would greatly increase the accuracy of the measurements.

 ## Conclusion
-Summarize the key points in the design and results.
-Also mention unexpected challenges (if any) in the design and how you overcame them.
+The key points of the lab was to understand the concept of why gating is necessary along with changing from the frequency domain to the time domain.
+While the setup isn't perfect by any means, we did get good measurements out of the lab.
+Plexiglass, cardboard, and air had values close to the known values they should have.

 ## Hindsight
-Comment on anything you know now, having completed the lab, that you wish you knew at the beginning of the lab.
+I wish I knew signal processing better than I do now.

 ## Reflection
-Breifly describe the most challenging parts of the lab and the most rewarding parts of the lab.
+It's definitely interesting seeing how dielectric constants of solids can be measured by using antennas instead of a probe.